What does the bikini have to do with nuclear testing?

 - Why is the bikini actually called a bikini?
 The blue News video gives you the answers.

 Want to know more about this and why the bikini is actually called a bikini?
-Watch the video from blue News and dive into bikini history with us.
+Watch the video from blue News and immerse yourself in bikini history with us.

 More videos from the department